What’s New in 2025

 Hotels and Lodging

-Carbon-Negative Hotel Westland Opening in Seattle in Summer 2024
+Carbon-Negative Hotel Westland Opening in Seattle in 2025

 The second of its kind in the United States, Hotel Westland will be a carbon positive and adaptive reuse boutique hotel in Seattle’s Pioneer Square district.
 Urban Villages, the real estate developer, has begun construction on the historic warehouse building, revitalizing the structure and turning it into a 120-room hotel with a restaurant, coffee bar, meeting spaces, a penthouse suite and open-air rooftop bar.
 The hotel will rely on renewable energy and reusable materials, partnering with regional ecology groups to remove carbon from daily operations.
 Westland marks the third structure in Urban Village’s carbon-negative “micro-district” called RailSpur, with offices and retail spaces already in place and connected by alleyways that host art, music and culinary programming.
 Learn more here.

-Sasquatch Watch Airbnb scheduled to open in 2024
+Sasquatch Watch Airbnb expected to open in 2025

 ###